How-To's

 Here are some examples of configuration:

-How to enable Webauthn / Passkey authentication?
+How to enable WebAuthn / Passkey authentication?

 Use a Unix socket for Postgresql